khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 ## Implementing the payment form

 There's a lot of usability concerns to be aware of when implementing payments.
+If you're like most people, you'll probably want to choose an off-the-shelf solution. [jQuery.payments](https://github.com/stripe/jquery.payment) was developed by Stripe while working on their Checkout add-on.
+It's a good solution if you're implementing your payment form yourself, and if you care mostly about validating fields.

+I've also heard good things about [Creditcardjs](http://creditcardjs.com/) but I never tried it personally.

 # Checklist